 Development of nationwide partnerships with private industry and governmental institutions in targeted, high-growth industry sectors

-Our partnerships include national entities such as the American Robotics Manufacturing Institute, Cargill, AutoDesk, and America Makes, the National Additive Manufacturing Institute, as well as local and regional IT firms.
+Our partnerships include national entities such as the American Robotics Manufacturing Institute, AutoDesk, and America Makes, the National Additive Manufacturing Institute, as well as local and regional IT firms.
 Students competing in the BizTech Challenge may submit technology-based projects of their own design, or select from a list of practically-based challenge project ideas submitted by our industry partners, who may also provide the student teams with mentorship from industry professionals.
-The top three teams in each category will compete for cash prizes totaling $3,000, serving as further motivation for students to explore these industry sectors.
+The top three teams in each category will compete for cash scholarships totaling $1,750, serving as further motivation for students to explore these industry sectors.
 The top 5 teams from across all categories will be eligible to present their project at the Bayou Classic pitch event in New Orleans, and compete for an additional grand prize of $10,000.

 Delivery of business and entrepreneurial education